dataesr/bso-publications/doc/bso.md

  - **hosted on an open repository and by the publisher**: Free to read on the publisher webpage and there is a free copy in an OA repository.

 Obviously, this does not impact the overall Open Access rate, but this balanced division, with no preference for the VoR, gives a different picture.
-It seems that a similar choice has been recently made to represent COKI data and its sources of openness [@refurl https://openknowledge.community/dashboards/coki-open-access-dashboard/]
+It seems that a similar choice has been recently made to represent COKI data and its sources of openness [https://openknowledge.community/dashboards/coki-open-access-dashboard/](https://openknowledge.community/dashboards/coki-open-access-dashboard/)

 The next figure shows the kind of impact choosing one or the other OA type break down.
 ![Open Access hosting types](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/oa_types.png){ width=450 }